Kyle Thousand: Sports agent

 In May 2015, Thousand was hired away from Excel Sports Management by Roc Nation Sports, where he became Roc Nation's first Managing Director of Baseball.
 Roc Nation Sports, a division of Roc Nation, was launched by Jay-Z in the spring of 2013 with his long-time business partner Juan Perez.
 Roc Nation Baseball is an exclusive baseball division that represents some of the biggest stars in baseball, including Robinson Cano, Yoenis Cespedes and CC Sabathia.

 Since 2013, Roc Nation Baseball has negotiated some historic contracts.
 In December 2013, Cano signed a $240 million, 10-year contract with the Seattle Mariners.
 The deal Roc Nation brokered made Cano just the fifth player to sign a contract for $200 million or more with only Alex Rodriguez ever signing a contract worth more in guaranteed salary.
 Cano's contract more than doubled the previous record guarantee for a second baseman and was just the fifth 10-year contract of the past decade.
 Cano's $240 million contract was $65 million more than the Yankees offered.

 In August 2014, Roc Nation negotiated a $72.5 million contract for Castillo with the Boston Red Sox, the largest contract ever for a player of Cuban descent.
 It was also the record for any amateur player and any international free agent.

 For Yoenis Cespedes, Thousand negotiated a three-year, $75 million contract with the New York Mets that included an opt-out after the first season (2016).
 The $25 million average annual value of the deal matched the highest average annual value ever for an outfielder.
 Cespedes was guaranteed $27.5 million if he opted out after the first season, which would be the second-highest AAV ever for a position player.
 Cespedes was able to re-sign with the Mets only because Thousand worked with the Mets in September 2015 to amend his existing contract and allow the Mets equal footing in free agency.

 Cespedes opted out of his contract after the 2016 season and in November 2016 re-signed for $110 million over four years, setting records for annual average value ($27.5 million) records for an outfielder and any Mets player in franchise history and the second-highest AAV ever for a non-pitcher.
 In sum, it guaranteed Cespedes $137.6 million over five years with the Mets.

-According to The New York Times, “Cespedes’s agents also presented the Mets with an advanced metric they developed that tried to measure how much Cespedes was worth to the team in terms of generating ticket, media, merchandise and sponsorship revenue.
+According to The New York Times, "Cespedes's agents also presented the Mets with an advanced metric they developed that tried to measure how much Cespedes was worth to the team in terms of generating ticket, media, merchandise and sponsorship revenue.
 They presented a 100-page book to make their case to the Mets."

-Personal
+Personal life

-Thousand currently resides in New York City, NY.
+Thousand resides in New York City.
 In January 2020, Thousand was engaged to television host and sportscaster Charissa Thompson.
 They married in December 2020, at a small ceremony with 10 guests.
-It was announced they were divorcing in April 2022.
+It was announced she was divorcing Thousand in April 2022, after separating the previous December.